UWARG/computer-vision-python/STYLE.md

 # Coding Style Guide

 This is the style guide for CV, following [PEP 8](https://peps.python.org/pep-0008/) and [Pylint](https://pylint.org/).
 Follow this guide for all new code (you do not need to worry about old code).
-Use common sense and/or mention @Xierumeng on Discord if there is something missing.
+Use common sense and/or mention @Xierumeng on Discord if there is something that needs clarification.

 ## Pylint